 For the next three days you will be exploring the water of Halong Bay.
 This Three Day Two Night Halong Bay Experience writeup will give you the ins and outs of Halong Bay and its options.
 You will head out first thing on day 8 and return to Hanoi sometime late afternoon of day 10.

 There are many Halong Bay cruise options to choose from.
 Everything from budget friendly to ultra luxurious.
-You can browse through some of the highly rated Halong Bay Tour options on Viator.
+You can browse through some of the highly rated Halong Bay Tour options to get a better idea.

 Day 11 – Hanoi